wuzhengy/TAU/Core Design Principles.md

 ### key problems and assumption
+* TAU is designed for blockchain v3 from my view, which is blockchain tech stack for serverless communnication.
 * mobile phones behind telecom cell tower can not establish direct peer to peer IP connection, due to firewalls restricting incoming unknown IP
 * mobile device availability is random and quality of network is unpredictable due to the location moving
 * no incentive for server to provide free relay services